 - representatives of an organisation or body.

-An Interested Party can only object based on issues revolving around the four licensing objectives:
+An interested party can only object based on issues that relate to the four licensing objectives:

 - the prevention of crime and disorder

 To reduce the length of hearing, all objectors must follow a procedure to register their concerns about or opposition to the grant, variation or review of a licence.
 All representations must be made in writing by letter or email.
 People opposing an application must specify the grounds of their opposition based around the four licensing objectives.

 Many petitions cannot be taken into account due to the way they've been completed.
 We can only consider the following layout: